stardog-union/stardog-examples/examples/cli/versioning/README.md

 };
 ```
 We are seeing all the changes committed after the given version ID which is why the
-changes committed by `jane` are not included.
+changes committed by `jane` are not included in the result.

 In order to see the changes committed in a specific version we can use the `--single`
 option which will show the changes committed by `jane`: